laymonage/slides-fosdem-2024/slides.md

 An open source content management system (CMS) built on Django.

-The `Page` model acts as both "model" and "view".
-The tree structure of the model is reflected in your website's URL structure.
+It's built around the `Page` content type, which is stored in a tree structure that defines the site's URLs.

 Wagtail gives you the power to:
 - see a live preview as you edit